-Silver Spring Slip and Fall Lawyers
+Silver Spring Slip and Fall Lawyers Who Know How To Get Results

 Commercial and residential property owners are often careless with keeping their properties safe.
 This often results in slip and fall incidents.

 To answer this question, your attorney needs to consider whether the hazard/obstacle that led to your accident was a result of the property owner’s negligence.
+If you do have a case against the property owner, such cases often fall under Maryland’s premises liability laws.

 A property owner could potentially be held liable if your attorney can prove one of the following:

-- The property owner caused the hazardous situation
+- The property owner caused the hazardous situation.

-- The property owner was aware of the dangerous condition and failed to resolve the issue
+- The property owner was aware of the dangerous condition and failed to resolve the issue.

-- Another reasonable property owner would have been aware of the unsafe situation and taken steps to fix it
+- Another reasonable property owner would have been aware of the unsafe situation and taken steps to fix it.

 There are various factors to review to determine if the property owner acted reasonably to keep visitors/guests safe: